 Our SENCO will lead termly planning and review meetings for children who have SEND or that are being supported with 'one plans'.
 Any relevant outside professionals will also be invited and the SENCO will record all information and share with everyone that needs to be involved.
 If necessary home visits can be arranged if they will be beneficial in us getting to know the child and family better or to observe any relevant strategies being used.
 We print out a progress chart of the prime areas of learning to help see where the child is at in terms of age expected milestones.
 Regular telephone conversations take place or emails are exchanged to ensure parents are fully included and that contact is consistent.
 This also includes keeping other professionals who may be involved up to date as well.
-An observation summary is completed each term by the key person along with the support and guidance of the SENCO.
-This looks at the child's development in the 7 areas of learning and highlights the age band that they are currently working in.
-We add to it each term in a different colour so the progress can be clearly seen and we can create plans on how we can move the child forward.
-The observation summary is considered as part of the 'one planning' so appropriate outcomes can be decided.
+A development summary is completed each term by the key person along with the support and guidance of the SENCO.
+This looks at the child's development in the 3 prime areas of learning.
+The development summary is considered as part of the 'one planning' so appropriate outcomes can be decided.
 Any advice given from other professionals involved is used in the plan and everything is shared with the parents.